-Non-Hodgkin’s Lymphoma Patients at Increased Risk of Developing a New "Secondary" Cancer
+Non-Hodgkin’s Lymphoma Patients Are at Increased Risk of Second Cancers

 Compared to individuals in the general population, patients with non-Hodgkin’s lymphoma are at increased risk of developing a second cancer, particularly leukemia, lung, and skin cancers.

 Thanks to improvements in treatment, patients with NHL are surviving longer.
 This has led researchers to focus on long-term survivorship issues, such as the risk of subsequent cancer.
 To explore the frequency and predictors of second cancers in patients with non-Hodgkin’s lymphoma, researchers in the United Kingdom conducted a study among 2,456 patients treated for NHL between 1973 and 2000.
 Patients were followed for an average of 7.7 years.
 The rate of second cancers in this population was compared to the rate of cancer in the general population.